Spay & Neutering

 Frequently Asked Questions About Spaying and Neutering Pets:

-At what age should I alter my pet?
+At what age should I spay or neuter my pet?

 That is a very good question and the answer has changed in recent years.

-Cats are usually altered after four months of age.
+Cats are usually spayed/neutered after four months of age.
 For dogs it depends on their ultimate size.
-For small breeds I recommend nine months or older.
-For larger dogs I recommend at least twelve months of age.
-Fourteen months or older is better.
+For small breeds, we recommend nine months or older.
+For larger dogs, we recommend at least twelve months of age.
+Fourteen months or older is best.